Luigimash/md-website-generator/content/Gratitude.md

 - Salil, for taking a chance on me
 - Brandon, for taking on esports with me
 - Bonnie, for living life with me
-- Hasan, for being inspirational
+- Hasan, for being an inspirational unit